Portugal Digital Nomad Visa

 - Applicant must have health insurance

-- Rental agreement for where you are staying in Portugal.
+- Applicant must have a rental agreement for where you are staying in Portugal.
 Contract must me registered with the tax authority

-- Employment contract from an employer based outside of Portugal
+- Applicant must have an employment contract from an employer based outside of Portugal

 - For freelancers, you’ll need a contract that proves you’re working with clients

 Once you have been granted a Portugal nomad visa, it is important that you know that it is not just Portugal you can visit and work in with the digital visa.

 One of the biggest selling points of Portugal's visa for digital nomads and remote workers is that the visa allows you travel visa free throughout the whole Schengen Area, a region containing 26 European Union member countries including:

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 There are a lot of reasons why digital nomads choose to apply for a Portugal nomad visa.